alexanderpanchenko/sim-eval/README.md

-SRE-EVAL: A tool for evaluation of semantic similarity measures
+sim-eval: A tool for evaluation of semantic similarity measures
 ===============================================================

 This repository contains data and scripts for evaluation of similarity measures.
 The script performs two kinds of evaluation: correlations with human judgements and semantic relation ranking.